QuintPhoenix/CFG-Parser/README.md

 # CFG-Parser

 CFG-Parser is a C program to parse strings based on a Context-Free Grammar.
-The programme outputs the acceptability of the input string by the CFG.
+The program outputs the acceptability of the input string by the CFG.
 It works using top-down parsing and uses DFS to explore all possible derivations from staring non-terminal

 ## Building